 Oceaneos is currently running a campaign to convince the Chilean government to implement this project, extremely profitable for the company, based on the results of experiments conducted by the international scientific community.
 The experts working at the Millennium Institute of Oceanography (IMO) consider that iron is a fundamental element for phytoplankton because of its position at the base of the food chain of fish.
 However, research conducted over the last 25 years has demonstrated a lack of this element in some parts of the ocean and it has been proven that adding iron increases the amount of phytoplankton in some zones.

-Incidentally, IMO researchers point out that: "scientific results up this date do not allow discarding or stimulate the possibility of artificially fertilizing the ocean with eco-engineering objectives, such as mitigating the increase in atmospheric CO2 or increasing the fishery.
-However, the international consensus is that artificial fertilization of the ocean should be banned for the time being.
+Nevertheless, IMO researchers were emphatic: "To date, the scientific evidence is not conclusive enough for us to support or reject the idea of artificially fertilizing the ocean for eco-engineering purposes such as mitigating the increase in atmospheric CO2 or increasing fish stocks.
+Yet the international consensus is that artificial fertilization of the ocean should be banned for the time being.”

-Although Oceaneos denies having direct links to HSRC, in 2016 its director was Jason MacNamee, who was the director of HSRC at the time when they did the illegal fertilization, was also director of Oceaneos in 2016.
+Although Oceaneos denies having direct connections to HSRC, Jason MacNamee, director of HSRC at the time of the illegal fertilization, was also director of Oceaneos in 2016.

 Oceaneos is only proposing an experimental stage, without specifying its characteristics.
 This situation is cause for concern because a foreign company that is not entirely familiar with local conditions and needs may well not be properly prepared to assess the risks to marine life and human health posed by this fertilization, and to effectively monitor its real effects.